MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw1-overflowingwithfiles.md

 ---
 title: "Overflowing with files"
 description: "They also seem to have quite an interesting top-secret file delivery system, developed in C of all things?!
-Find a way to get the contents of the top-secret document. nc chals.secedu.site 5001"
+Find a way to get the contents of the top-secret document.\n\n`nc chals.secedu.site 5001`"
 pubDate: 2024-09-12
 ctf: "SecEdu CTF 2024"
 category: "pwn"